DPDK/dpdk/doc/guides/nics/af_xdp.rst

    User can install libbpf via `make install_lib` && `make install_headers` in
    <kernel src tree>/tools/lib/bpf;
 *  A Kernel bound interface to attach to;
+*  For need_wakeup feature, it requires kernel version later than v5.3-rc1;

 Set up an af_xdp interface
 -----------------------------